Planting & Feeding: The Complete Information for Thriving Gardens

 • Transplanting: Start seeds indoors or purchase seedlings, then transplant them into the garden.
 This technique is often used for vegetables like tomatoes and peppers, allowing for an earlier start in the growing season.

-• Row Planting: Space plants in rows to allow for easy access and maintenance.
-This method is particularly useful for larger vegetable gardens, facilitating better sunlight exposure and air circulation.
+• Row Planting: plants in rows to allow for easy access and maintenance.
+This method is particularly for larger vegetable gardens, facilitating better sunlight exposure and air circulation.

 Table 4: Planting Techniques Overview